 - Medical equipment.
 Particularly in surgeries in babies and children, often the equipment used can be too big and awkward for these small bodies.
 Now, with easier access to 3D printers, medical device providers and even surgeons can custom print medical equipment on a case-by-case basis.
 Smaller, more flexible, and innovative medical equipment can be easily produced, tested, and used in live settings with minimal time-to-market.

 - Prosthetic limbs.
 Prosthetic limbs are expensive and take a long time to produce.
 Often, in the case of children, by the time the new hand is delivered, the child has outgrown the prosthetic limb.
 With 3D printing, not only is the time in which it takes to deliver this limb greatly reduced, so is the cost.
 To address these barriers, several not-for-profit groups have been created to focus solely in getting limbs to those who need them most.
 Many of these groups provide free tutorials, templates, and other resources to enable anyone with a need to print a prosthetic limb.

 This brief snapshot of how 3D printing is and can change the state of healthcare is nothing short of revolutionary.
 Imagine what will be happening next year, in five years, and 10 years from now.

 It’s all about making a difference and seeing your idea come to reality.
 To do this properly and with maximum impact you need the support and expertise of the Radius team.
 From our human factors experts to expertise in medical devices and healthcare to our Low Volume Build solution – we have the knowledge, skills, and commitment to see your idea realized.

 Be part of the good that is happening in healthcare and be a game changer – we’ll get your idea in the hands of those who can benefit from it the most.
 See your ideas transform into real outcomes that make a real difference.
-Innovation Realized.
-Outcomes Achieved.
+Innovation.
+Realized.